nicksawhney/bernie-sits/README.md

 ## Contribute!
 PRs and issues welcome!

 Please don't deploy without permission!
-I'm working on figuring out the proper licensing.
+I'm working on figuring out the proper licensing and crediting.

 ## Licensing
 This project will be licensed under the GNU General Public License (TODO: add licensing details)